medcomdk/ehmi/docs/assets/documents/ecore/index.md

 <br/>

-EHMI Core specifies
+EHMI Core specifies ([CHG]: Der er noget mismatch mellem denne liste som har to 'specifikationer' (ehmiAP og ehmiSBDH) og nedenstående 'EHMI Core specifications' afsnit.
+Kan det konsolideres i et afsnit?)

 - ehmiAP, how the AP **SHALL** conform to EU eDelivery Requirements, [see here](http://127.0.0.1:4000/assets/documents/ecore/ehmiAP/)
 - ehmiSBDH, the envelope that is used between the MSHs
-- how ehmiSBDH in addition to its primary purpose of carrying metadata for eDelivery Messaging can carry the metadata used for:
+- how ehmiSBDH in addition to its primary purpose of carrying metadata for eDelivery Messaging can carry the metadata used for: ([CHG] Bør formål ikke beskrives som en del af ehmiSBDH?
+Dvs. skulle man ikke flytte punktet og underpunkterne til ehmiSBDH spec'en?)
     - Reliable Messaging embedded in ehmiSBDH BusinessScopes
     - XDS Document Sharing through the FHIR DocumentReference profile for each messagetype and how it is embedded in an ehmiSBDH BusinessScope
     - EHMI Delivery Status embedded in ehmiSBDH BusinessScopes